ParanoidUser/yolo/CHANGEME.md

 51 bottles of rum on the wall, 51 bottles of rum!
 You take one down, you pass it around, 50 bottles of rum on the wall.

+50 bottles of rum on the wall, 50 bottles of rum!
+You take one down, you pass it around, 49 bottles of rum on the wall.

 *to be continued...*